niu-lab/gclust/README.md

     cd gclust
     make

 Now you can put the resulting binary where your `$PATH` can find it.
-If you have su permissions, then I recommend dumping it in the system directory for locally compiled packages:
+If you have root permissions, then I recommend dumping it in the system directory for locally compiled packages:

     sudo mv gclust /usr/local/bin/

-If you have su permissions, then you may just add an environment variable to ~/.bashrc:
+If you have root permissions, then you may just add an environment variable to ~/.bashrc:

     export PATH=/your_install_path/gclust:$PATH